ogallagher/Round-WIN64/README.md

 # Gameplay
 There are instructions that I wrote that can be read within the game, but they don't go into much detail and are somewhat incomplete in an attempt to make them concise, so here are more exhaustive instructions.

+### Video
+If you want to see a demo of the game being played, click the icon at the top of this document.

 ### Goal
 Increase your score